Who We Are

 We’d love to have you visit our club, and we know that once you’ve experienced our fun, informative and educational events, you too will see the value of how Toastmasters can enhance your confidence, presentation skills and leadership abilities.
 Put us on your calendar and join us!

 Meetings are held on the first (1), third (3) and fifth (5) Wednesdays of each month from 7-9 pm.
 Our normal meeting place is the East Cobb Government Service Center at 4400 Lower Roswell Rd Marietta, GA 30068-4233.
 For more information contact the Club President: Yale Nogin – yale.nogin1 (at) gmail (dot) com.
 Due to water pipe replacement on Lower Roswell Rd. please allow extra time to get to the East Cobb Government Service Center.
-The December 2nd, 2015 meeting will be held at Mt.
-Bethel United Methodist Church – 4385 Lower Roswell Rd. .
+The May 4th, 2016 meeting will be held at the Mt.
+Bethel Church in Room B118 – 4385 Lower Roswell Rd. .
 The May 18th meeting will be held at the Charles D. Switzer Public Library – 266 Roswell St. 30060.